 The microbiome encompasses all the microorganisms in your body.
 These are little cells, mostly bacteria, that are not your own cells but live in your body.

 Most of these cells live in your gut.
+In, fact, more than half of your poop is composed of bacteria.

 Recent estimates have determined that you have more bacterial cells in your body than cells of your own.